OmkarYeole/Friendly-Neighbourhood-Car-Dealership-using-OOP/README.md

 21) After the driver gets injured and quits, driver details are also removed from active drivers.

 22) Sale bonus for Motorcycles, Monster Trucks and Electric Cars is 150, 175, 200.

+23) BudgetCar does not enter Race Events while LuxuryCar and SuperCar enter Race Events.